 Finally, tie it all together with automation or workflows.
 This will link each step of the campaign in succession, and move customers smoothly through the purchase funnel.

 It's also handy to set up a preference (or subscription) center, which can provide information to help your company segment its mailing lists and determine your subscribers’ preferences in terms of frequency and interest in content.
 Your email marketing automation software needs to be compatible with your larger CRM system, as cross-referencing of data points will often be needed to guide your campaigns.

 How to Know Which Is Right for Your Business

 Lastly, it’s important to keep in mind that there doesn’t have to be a pick-and-choose situation.
-Resources allowing, it would actually be recommendable to incorporate both drip and nurture campaigns into your automated email marketing strategy.
+Resources allowing, it would actually be recommendable to incorporate both drip and nurture campaigns into your automated email marketing strategy to help promote your business or your online eCommerce shop.
 The two can pack an even more powerful punch by covering the short term and the long term of your lead nurturing process.